- CAFE & CATERING

 - The bill has been filed in two consecutive legislative sessions and continues to make it through the Joint Committee on Election Laws.

 - Most recently, under the leadership of Senator Eileen Donoghue, the Senate voted 30-7 to include Vote 17 in their Election Reform Bill which was passed.
 With the House already passing their own version of election reform, the effort now heads to a Conference Committee which could decide to send Vote 17 to the Governor's desk!

 - If passed at the statehouse, residents in our City of Lowell will have the opportunity to vote on it as a local ballot question next fall.
 We want this Right!

 We cannot do it alone!
-You can help them by showing your support by signing our petition, sending an email or calling your representatives and by contacting our the UTEC teen organizers at: email@example.com to get more involved.
+You can help by signing our petition, sending an email or calling your representatives.
+Contact UTEC youth organizers at firstname.lastname@example.org to get more involved.